-- A fixed amount per separately used or inhabited part of a rating unit to fund an annually agreed percentage of the targeted rate requirement; and

-- A rate based on the capital value of the land to fund the targeted rate requirement, set differentially using the following categories based on the use of the land:
+- A fixed amount per separately used or inhabited part (SUIP) of a rating unit to fund 94.91% of the targeted rate requirement; and - A rate based on the capital value of the land on every rating unit in the rural community to fund the balance, being 5.09% of the targeted rate requirement, set differentially using the following categories based on the use of the land.

 - Ohau A;

 - Tekapo B;

-- All other properties
+- All other rural properties

-Ohau A means - All separately rateable properties in the former Twizel ward used for hydro electric power generation (as more particularly defined on valuation roll 25320 00701).
+Ohau A means - All separately rateable properties in the former Twizel ward used for hydro-electric power generation (as more particularly defined on valuation roll 25320 00701).

-Tekapo B means - All separately rateable properties in the former Tekapo ward with an area of 2000 hectares or more, used for hydro electric power generation (as more particularly defined on valuation roll number 25300 18400).
+Tekapo B means - All separately rateable properties in the former Tekapo ward with an area of 2000 hectares or more, used for hydro-electric power generation (as more particularly defined on valuation roll number 25300 18400).

-All other properties means - every other property in the rural area other than Ohau A and Tekapo B.
+All other rural properties means - every other property in the rural community other than Ohau A and Tekapo B.

-Rural area is defined as the area of the District excluding the community areas of benefit of Twizel, Tekapo, Fairlie and Mount Cook Village (as defined on a plan held by Council).
+Rural community means the area of the Mackenzie District excluding the community areas of benefit of Twizel, Lake Tekapo, Fairlie and Mount Cook Village (as defined on a plan held by Council).